falcon14141/Voron_Mods/Front Purge Bucket/readme.md

 # **Front purge bucket**

-This mod is for a purge bucket installed at the front of a Voron 2.4 3D Printer It is relevant if you have replaced your Z Endstop with the TAP sensor.
+This mod is for a purge bucket installed at the front of a Voron 2.4 3D Printer It is relevant if you have replaced your Z endstop with the TAP sensor.

 I wanted something where:
 - The brush would be inside the bucket, so debris would fall down inside the bucket